Skip to main content

 Phrase: Zamindar ki Beqaari (ज़मींदार की बेक़ारी)

-Around the 42-minute mark, Jai and Veeru arrive at the station (which one? — trivia for later).
+Around the 42-minute mark, Jai and Veeru arrive at the station.
 Outside waits Basanti with her tanga, launching into her signature nonstop spiel.
 Instead of simply asking where they want to go, she delivers a mini-lecture:

 "...ab koi zabardasti ka sauda to hai nahin. baithe baithe, nahin baithe nahin baithe. arre yeh to Basanti ka tanga hai — kisi jameendar ki bekaari thodi hai, ke marzi na marzi karna hi pade."